WHAT IS TODOS?

 Providing Financial Resources

-• We support our students and parents by providing scholarships, payment plans, and offer flexibility in program packages.
-We train our staff to identify financial need early on so they may begin to assist students with aid early on in the process.
+- In addition, Barcelona SAE supports our students and families by offering payment plans and flexibility in program packages.
+We train our staff to identify financial need early on so they may begin to assist students early on in the process.

 Inclusive Academic & Cultural Programming